exivity/actions/README.md

 Triggers a scaffold repository build using the `workflow_dispatch` event.
 Does not trigger for the `master` branch.

+If the current branch includes a Jira key (e.g. EXVT-1000), the scaffold build will try to resolve matching epic branches for other components.

 ## Inputs

 ### `scaffold-branch`